Aayushstha03/ts-tree-diff/outputs_new/https_www_npr_org_2025_11_24_nx_s1_5609336_hemp_thc_drinks_cannabis_marijuana_farm_bill.md

 ### [Texas may ban THC products just a few years after legalization started a big business](https://www.npr.org/2025/04/17/nx-s1-5360052/texas-thc-ban-legislature-cannabis)

-Justin Garcia, chief marketing officer of SunMed Growers in Maryland, a company that works in the state's regulated cannabis market, wants to see THC drinks remain on liquor store shelves — but only if hemp producers meet the rigorous standards states require of legal cannabis companies.
+Justin Garcia, chief marketing officer of SunMed Growers in Maryland, a company that works in the state's regulated cannabis market, wants to see THC drinks remain on liquor store shelves — but only if hemp producers meetthe rigorous standards states require of legal cannabis companies.

 "We think that this drink thing is huge," he says.
 "I think it's how the next wave of consumers enters the cannabis space.
 You know, smoking is never really going to be perceived to be healthy, but drinking an adult beverage is something that people can wrap their minds around a little bit easier."